webgrip/rust-regex-gui/docs/techdocs/docs/usage.md

 # Usage

-The application displays a table of renaming rules.
+The application displays renaming rules in a small data table.
 Each row lets you enter a regular expression and the destination path.
-Rules can be added or removed with dedicated buttons and the input fields have ample width for comfortable typing.
+Dedicated buttons allow you to add or remove rows and the input fields have ample width for comfortable typing.

 ## Running locally